serenity-is/docs/tutorials/movies/07-adding-movie-genres.md

 If the lookup key for "GenreRow" and its dialog class didn't match, you'd get an error in the browser console as soon as you clicked the in-place add button:

 ```
-"MovieDB.Genre" dialog class not found!
-Make sure there is such a dialog type under the project root namespace, and its namespace parts start with capital letters like MyProject.MyModule.MyDialog.

-If using ES modules, make sure the dialog type has a decorator like @Decorators.registerClass('MyProject.MyModule.MyDialog') with the full name and "side-effect-import" this dialog class from the current "page.ts/grid.ts/dialog.ts file (import "./path/to/MyDialog.ts").
+The dialog class "MovieDB.Genre" was not found.

+Ensure that the dialog type includes a line similar to the following (using the correct full name):
+static [Symbol.typeInfo] = this.registerClass("MyProject.MyModule.MyDialog");

+Also, side-effect import this dialog class from the current page.ts, grid.ts, or dialog.ts file.
+For example:
+import "./path/to/MyDialog.ts";

-If you had this error from an editor with the InplaceAdd option, verify that the lookup key and dialog type name match case-sensitively, excluding the Dialog suffix.
-Specify the DialogType property in the LookupEditor attribute if it is not.
+If you encounter this error from an editor with the InplaceAdd option, verify that the lookup key and dialog type name match case-sensitively, excluding the "Dialog" suffix.
+Specify the DialogType property in the LookupEditor attribute if it does not match.

-After applying fixes, build and run "node ./tsbuild.js" (or "tsc" if using namespaces) from the project folder.
+After applying the fixes, build the project by running "npm run build" from the project folder.
 ```

 To ensure the dialog type matches, either use a compatible lookup key like "*ModuleName*.*RowType*" or specify the dialog type explicitly in the `LookupEditor` attribute: